psrc/urbansim2/README.md

 activate urbansim2
 ```

-To achieve the same thing in a bash shell, type "source activate urbansim2" or "conda activate urbansim2".
-To deactivate type "conda deactivate".
+To achieve the same thing in a bash shell, type `source activate urbansim2` or `conda activate urbansim2`.
+To deactivate type `conda deactivate`.

 In addition to Anaconda Python, three other packages (zbox, prettytable and pylogit) are needed.
 Install using the following pip commands: